wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-your-identity-authentication-solution-for-microsoft-365/includes/5-implement-azure-ad-connect-pass-through-authentication.md

      -  On-premises passwords are never stored in the cloud in any form.
      -  The agent only makes outbound connections from within your network.
 As such, there's no requirement to install the agent in a perimeter network.
-     -  Protects your user accounts by working seamlessly with [Azure AD Conditional Access policies](/azure/active-directory/active-directory-conditional-access-azure-portal), including Multi-Factor Authentication (MFA), and by [filtering out brute force password attacks](/azure/active-directory/connect/active-directory-aadconnect-pass-through-authentication-smart-lockout).
+     -  Protects your user accounts by working seamlessly with [Azure AD Conditional Access policies](/azure/active-directory/active-directory-conditional-access-azure-portal), including multifactor authentication (MFA), and by [filtering out brute force password attacks](/azure/active-directory/connect/active-directory-aadconnect-pass-through-authentication-smart-lockout).
  -  Sign-In benefits

      -  Extra agents can be installed on multiple on-premises servers to provide high availability of sign-in requests.